 In a study of students at Irvington High School in Fremont, California the results were stunning.
 Of the 2,100 students surveyed, 54 percent of students showed moderate to severe symptoms of depression.
 More alarming was the finding that 80 percent of the students suffered moderate to severe symptoms of anxiety.

-"What Dr. Slavin saw at Irvington is a microcosm of a nationwide epidemic of school-related stress," said Vicki Abeles, who wrote the The New York Times article and is the author of "Beyond Measure: Rescuing an Overscheduled, Overtested, Underestimated Generation."
+"What Dr. Slavin saw at Irvington is a microcosm of a nationwide epidemic of school-related stress," said Vicki Abeles, who wrote The New York Times article and is the author of "Beyond Measure: Rescuing an Overscheduled, Overtested, Underestimated Generation.

 One Irvington teacher said, "We are sitting on a ticking time bomb."